ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 This bet might make sense if you trust in the progress of AI enough to believe that we will have [Artificial General Intelligence by 2030](https://www.techspot.com/news/109644-sam-altman-predicts-artificial-general-intelligence-2030-ai.html).
 It’s careless nonetheless.

+At the same time, we might see a different trend, where even if companies re-hire previusly laid off staff, they will do so paying the same people less, or [try to offshore the work](https://www.theregister.com/2025/10/29/forrester_ai_rehiring/).

+AI becomes thus becomes a de-skilling project.
+A cruel one at that.
+Companies will constantly threaten their workforce that they might, at any moment now, be laid off or have to accept paycuts to keep their jobs.

 ### I don’t hold a PhD in economics, but how is this supposed to work?

 Usage numbers of Lovable seem to have [tanked over the past few months](https://www.linkedin.com/posts/chris-pisarski_is-lovable-dying-web-traffic-has-declined-activity-7381424054764806144-Vo6h).
 According to Deutsche Bank research, even OpenAI is [flatlining in Europe](https://fortune.com/2025/10/14/openai-subscriptions-flatlined-europe-deutsche-bank/).
 Cursor is valued at almost [$10 billion dollars, reports $500 million in Annual Recurring Revenue,](https://news.crunchbase.com/ai/anysphere-cursor-venture-funding-thrive/) and still can’t turn a profit.
 While at the same time competing against Anthropic, while being their largest customer.